sjsrey/pysalworkshopcontainer/README.md

 * [Serge Rey](http://sergerey.org)

-This repository contains a `docker` container that is used for teaching workshops on spatial data science with PySAL.
+This repository contains a `docker` container that is used for teaching workshops on spatial data science with [PySAL](https://pysal.org).

 ## Requirements

-You will need [Docker](https://www.docker.com) to be able to install the GDS environment.
+You will need [Docker](https://www.docker.com) to be able to install the PySAL workshop environment.

 ## Installing